Shuvoye

 Shuvoye (Шуво́е) is a settlement in Yegoryevsky District of Moscow Oblast, Russia, located on the Shuvoyka River (Guslitsa's tributary).
 Shuvoye is the administrative center of Shuvoyskoye Rural Settlement.
 Postal code: 140342.
 Dialing code: +7 49640.

 History

 The settlement was founded in 1627.
 In 1935, it was granted urban-type settlement status.
 During Soviet times, it was called Krasny Tkach (Кра́сный Ткач, lit. red weaver); the original name was restored in August 2001.
 In December 2001, it was demoted to a settlement of rural type.

 The settlement is located in the historical area of Guslitsa.
-There is a wooden Old Believers' (Russian Orthodox Old-Rite Church) Trinity Church built in 1924 in Shuvoye, a rare instances of a church having been built during the Soviet era.
+There is a wooden Old Believers' (Russian Orthodox Old-Rite Church) Trinity Church built in 1924 in Shuvoye, a rare instance of a church having been built during the Soviet era.